shravankumar9892/bank-marketing/README.md

 10. Enter target variable from your dataset.
 11. Review your datasource info.

- This [Lynda](https://www.lynda.com/Amazon-Web-Services-tutorials/) course on AWS will make using Amazon ML concept more clear.
 When I used Amazon ML I go this result

 ![Summary](images/summary.png)